kshmdev/N8N-Email-Assistant/README.md

 Step 6:

-Download the json file from the repository and import into an n8n instance.
+Download the json file from the repository and import into an n8n instance or copy and paste the code from the json file.
 Configure three credentials using the IDs and keys you saved:
 Gmail OAuth2 (Client ID + Secret),
 Google Drive OAuth2 (same Client ID + Secret),